 Fourth solution: Reset all settings on your iPhone 5.

 If your iPhone 5 started to experience the problem of being stuck on white Apple logo after installing software updates, it’s possible that the recent updates contained some bugs and caused the device to act up.
 In this case, performing an all settings reset can help.
 This reset clears out all your recent settings and customization including automatic update overrides that caused the system go rogue.
-Here’s what you should do then:- Go to the Home screen then tap on Settings.
+Here’s what you should do then:

 - Tap General.